 The underwriters have informed us that they do not intend sales to discretionary accounts to exceed 5% of the total number of shares of common stock offered by them.

-We have applied to list our common stock on the NASDAQ under the trading symbol "IAS."
+We intend to apply to have our common stock approved for listing on the NASDAQ under the trading symbol "IAS."